TylerSi/ComputerSimulator/README.md

 <hr>

 <h5>nth Fibonacci Number</h5>
-<p>This program will input from the user and output that Fibonacci number.</p>
+<p>This program will take input from the user and output that Fibonacci number.</p>
 READ 50<br>
 LOAD 50<br>
 JMPZ 60 //if 0 jmp writ 0<br>